rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 # Summary

+Three step plan:

-Revise language semantics for drop so that all branches move or drop the same pieces of state ("value-paths").
-Add lint(s) to inform the programmer of situations when this new drop-semantics could cause side-effects of RAII-style code (e.g. releasing locks, flushing buffers) to occur sooner than expected.
-Remove the dynamic tracking of whether a value has been dropped or not; in particular, (1.) remove implicit addition of a drop-flag by `Drop` impl, and (2.) remove implicit zeroing of the memory that occurs when values are dropped.
+ 1. Revise language semantics for drop so that all branches move or drop the same pieces of state ("value-paths").

+ 2. Add lint(s) to inform the programmer of situations when this new drop-semantics could cause side-effects of RAII-style code (e.g. releasing locks, flushing buffers) to occur sooner than expected.

+ 3. Remove the dynamic tracking of whether a value has been dropped or not; in particular, (a) remove implicit addition of a drop-flag by `Drop` impl, and (b) remove implicit zeroing of the memory that occurs when values are dropped.

 # Motivation